findonflow/find/frontpage.md

 ### how much does it cost
 Find is charged in the FUSD stable coin for a 365 day lease.
 This is done to keep prices stable and avoid a high increase if the flow token increases.

-Currently the price structuer is as follows:
+Currently the price structure is as follows:
  - 5+ characters: 5 FUSD
  - 4 characters: 100 FUSD
- - 3 charactesrs: 500 FUSD
+ - 3 characters: 500 FUSD

-### What happends when a lease expires
+### What happens when a lease expires
 When a lease expires the name is locked for 90 days.
 During the lock period the owner can reactivate it but nobody else can register it.
 This is done to ensure that bots do not snatch up just freed names that some poor user has forgotten to extend the lease for.
-During the lock period you can sell a lease, however note that if an aucion goes over the 90 day limit the sale will not go through.
+During the lock period you can sell a lease, however note that if an auction goes over the 90 day limit the sale will not go through.

 ## how long do i own a lease?
 You own a name for 365 days when you pay for it.
 You can pay for as many years as you like.